Cadillac: Motorsports

 Before the outbreak of World War II, Cadillac (like most manufacturers) participated in various motorsports.
 Many Allard automobiles used Cadillac engines.

 In the 1950s, Cadillac (like all American manufacturers at the time) participated in the NASCAR Grand National Series.
 The brand disappeared from the series by the 1960s.

 Cadillac powered the Cadillac Northstar LMP a Le Mans Prototype in the early years of the American Le Mans Series from 2000 to 2002.
 When the prototype proved unsuccessful, Cadillac withdrew from the series.
 Cadillac's most successful venture into motorsports in recent years has been its use of the CTS-V in the SCCA World Challenge Grand Touring class.
 Cadillac returned to prototype racing in 2017 with the Cadillac DPi-V.R in the WeatherTech SportsCar Championship with considerable success.

+In 2023, Cadillac entered its Cadillac V-Series.R into the FIA World Endurance Championship and IMSA SportsCar Championship.
+An official manufacturer entry was entered with Chip Ganassi Racing in both FIA World Endurance Championship and IMSA SportsCar Championship as full season entries.
+They also provided customer cars to Action Express Racing.
+It will also enter in 2024.

 Formula One

-On January 5, 2023, Cadillac's parent company General Motors announced their intention to enter the Cadillac brand into the Formula One World Championship in conjunction with Andretti Global.